 Any vision that needs to be sold to me that constantly...
 I don't know... maybe it's not God's vision for me."

-The role of a pastor is to equip the people for works of ministry, not to have people sit in chairs and watch the pastor work.
-Vaters is correct when he writes, "Leaders don't ask people to support their vision.
+The role of a pastor is to equip the people for works of ministry, not to purchase equipment for the people to sit in while the pastor works.
+Vaters writes, "Leaders don't ask people to support their vision.
 They ask, "How can I help you reach your vision?""

 Enter the small church.
-Vaters says that "much of the emphasis on top-down vision-casting has been the result of our big church leadership obsession."
+"Much of the emphasis on top-down vision-casting has been the result of our big church leadership obsession."
 It's hard to release a few thousand Christians into visionary missional activity that comes from God, to them.